icanzilb/TaskQueue/README.md

 <pre lang="ruby">
 let queue = TaskQueue()

+//
+// Simple sync task, just prints to console
+//
 queue.tasks += {
     self.logToTextView("====== tasks ======")
     self.logToTextView("task #1: run")
 }

+//
+// A task, which can be asynchronious because it gets
+// result and next params and can call next() when ready
+// with async work to tell the queue to continue running
+//
 queue.tasks += { result, next in
     self.logToTextView("task #2: begin")